Ketan-Agarwal/OperationShadowTrace/README.md

 2. View part2.py
 3. Encrypt a padded message

+Option 1, 2 gave the source code.
 Option 3 let me supply a padding and gave back

 Ciphertext : $(m + pad)^e \mod n$

-This was attack surface foor polynomial GCD attack in RSA with small exponent.
+This was attack surface for polynomial GCD attack in RSA with small exponent.

 Writing a small script did the job.